 This is actually a really good question because the full National Trail on South Mountain is about 12.5 miles one-way and stretches almost the whole length of the mountain.
 Many of the sections are very technical, steep, and not fun to ride.

-What most people refer to as the National Trail in Phoenix is the three-mile easternmost stretch from Pima Canyon.
+What most people refer to as the National Trail on South Mountain is the three-mile easternmost stretch from Pima Canyon.

 When is the best time to ride it?